 “You have to question a cinematic culture which preaches artistic expression, and yet would support a decision that is clearly a product of a patriarchy-dominant society, which tries to control how women are depicted on screen.
 The MPAA is okay supporting scenes that portray women in scenarios of sexual torture and violence for entertainment purposes, but they are trying to force us to look away from a scene that shows a woman in a sexual scenario, which is both complicit and complex.
 It’s misogynistic in nature to try and control a woman’s sexual presentation of self.
 I consider this an issue that is bigger than this film.”

-“The MPAA’s decision on Blue Valentine unmasks a taboo in our culture, that an honest portrayal of a relationship is more threatening than a sensationalized one,”
+“The MPAA’s decision on Blue Valentine unmasks a taboo in our culture, that an honest portrayal of a relationship is more threatening than a sensationalized one,”says Williams.

 “The one positive to come out of this miss-directed decision, is the passionate outpouring of support from the industry, the media, and the fans of the film.
 I have yet to meet someone who has seen the film who agrees with this ultra-conservative decision.”